 Lou & Grey

-Checkout | Testing and Optimization
+Redesign | A/B Testing and Optimization

 Provide User Interface and Experience Design, working collaboratively with Lou & Grey Creative to iterate on concepts, bringing ideas to life.
 Building prototypes when necessary for concept communication.